-This page has been set up to alert students to some updates on all things financial that are relevant this semester.
-It will be updated from time to time to reflect short- and medium-term issues around university and money as relevant to a semester, but may also be a place for unusual financial news as well.
+This page includes information on all things financial that are relevant this academic year.
+It will be updated from time to time to reflect short- and medium-term issues around university and money as relevant to a semester.

-Click on any of the headlines below to expand them to useful details and links.
-Any questions or feedback on the information here, please let me (Thomas MacKay) know by email.
+Click on any of the sections below to expand them.
+If you have any questions or feedback on the information here, please let Joe Minichini know by email.

-The committee considers all the circumstances of a student’s situation, from whether the student has tapped into all the financial support that might be possible (student loans, etc.) and the nature of the student’s expenses.
+We consider all aspects of your situation, including whether you have tapped into all the financial support that might be possible (student loans, UTAPS, etc), the nature of the your expenses, and any extenuating circumstances.

 The process is simple:

-- Book an appointment to see me (Tom) at the Innis Registrar’s Office, 416-978-2513, so we can go over the application and I can try to get any clarification I might need.
+- You will be prompted via email to book an appointment to see Joe at the Innis Registrar’s Office, 416-978-2513, so the application can be reviewed together.

-If you are an international student, sometimes emergency aid is possible, but it is a much different and trickier process.
-Book an appointment to see Tom to get more info.
+If you are an international student, sometimes emergency aid is possible depending on the circumstances, but the process is somewhat different.
+Book an appointment to see Joe to get more info.

-OSAP will largely be automatic in terms of receiving your second installment, but you may also be needing to update OSAP or even apply if you didn’t in the Fall.
+OSAP will largely be automatic in terms of receiving your second installment, but you may also need to update OSAP or even apply if you didn’t in the Fall.

-If you are receiving OSAP for the full Fall/Winter study period, you may not have much to do right now, since the second installment is released with the University’s confirmation of your full time course load for January.
+If you are receiving OSAP for the full Fall/Winter study period, the second installment is released with the University’s confirmation of your full-time course load for January.

-But it is a good time to take stock of the information you provided OSAP, especially around your study period income, so consider updating OSAP by visiting Enrolment Services if you need to revise such figures.
+During the fall term is a good time to verify that the information you provided OSAP, especially around your study period income, is correct, so consider updating OSAP by logging into your OSAP application and/or visiting Enrolment Services if you need to revise such figures.

 Thinking of taking summer courses and may need OSAP?
-Here’s details on how to qualify — and apply
+Here are details on how to qualify and apply.

-If YES, then applying for Summer OSAP is a matter of filling a paper form — since what you are doing is extending your 2013-2014 OSAP application to include weeks in the summer.
-The form is here.
+If YES, then you fill out an online form, which extends your Fall-Winter OSAP application to include weeks in the summer.
+The form will be available from Enrolment Services during the Winter session.
 In this case, you can qualify for OSAP if you take at least 1.5 credits spread out over the whole summer, or you can get OSAP for half of the summer if you take 1.0 credit either in the “F” or the “S” part of the summer session.
 (You can also qualify with one F1 half-course, for that very small duration of time.)

-If NO, then you are applying for OSAP for the first time and under the 2013-2014 cycle, so you have to do it online.
-In this case, you only qualify for OSAP if you are doing a minimum 1.5 credits spread out over the summer.
-(Doing courses just in the “F” or “S” part of the summer doesn’t help, because half the summer doesn’t by itself meet he minimum number of weeks needed for OSAP.
+If NO, then you are applying for OSAP for the first time this academic year, so you have to do it online.
+In this case, you only qualify for OSAP if you are doing a minimum of 1.5 credits spread out over the summer.
+Doing courses just in the “F” or “S” part of the summer doesn’t qualify, because half the summer doesn’t by itself meet the minimum number of weeks needed for OSAP.

-The table below (also found on the form to apply) shows the minimum credits as described above, and also the minimum credits you need if you have a registered permanent disability — the minimum load is lower to qualify for OSAP.
-Also note that this table reminds you that the minimum credit load to qualify for OSAP is also the minimum number of credits you must pass to meet OSAP’s definition of “satisfactory academic progress”.
+The table below (also available from Enrolment Services) shows the minimum credits as described above, and the minimum credits required if you have a registered permanent disability (with OSAP) — the minimum load is lower to qualify for OSAP.
+The minimum credit load to qualify for OSAP is the same as the minimum number of credits you must pass to meet OSAP’s definition of “satisfactory academic progress”.

 |Period of Study||General Requirements||Requirements for students with documented permanent disabilities|